rubendcm9708/minesweeper/README.md

 3. To mark a cell type Column, File and 'M'.
 Values must be separated by a blank space.

-4. You win when you all mines are marked and all empty cells are uncovered.
+4. You win when all mines are marked and all empty cells are uncovered.

 5. If you uncover a mine, **game is over**.